 And if you don’t have any clients in the DoD supply chain, the estimated 300,000 businesses that make up the DoD supply chain will create a demand for compliance services that will certainly outweigh supply for the immediate future.

-The Compliance Manager CMMC module is being rolled-out in a staged fashion, and it will keep pace with the ongoing roll-out of the various CMMC developments.
+The Compliance Manager CMMC module is being rolled-out in a staged fashion and it will keep pace with the ongoing roll-out of the various CMMC developments.

 Since each CMMC Level has its own specific requirements for certification, the Compliance Manager CMMC module is designed allow users to select their target CMMC level for compliance management.

 This approach allows for a systematic and methodical implementation of this complex standard.
 In fact, the Certified Professionals who perform the assessments also must show proficiency in performing assessments at each Level before they can be certified to do assessments at the next Level.
+Once the client has completed the NIST 800-171 assessment requirements completed, if a future contract includes a CMMC Level 3 certification requirement, Compliance Manager will be ready to complete the prep work needed for the 3PAO assessment.